 Instructions

-Prepare the cream mixture by whipping the heavy cream until stiff peaks form.
-Carefully fold in the condensed milk, vanilla extract, and salt until well combined.
-Set aside.
+Whip the heavy cream until stiff peaks form, then fold in the condensed milk, vanilla extract, and salt until well combined.

 To begin layering, spread a layer of the whipped cream mixture onto the bottom of your glass dish.

-Freeze your mango float: For that show-stopping cross-section, you can freeze the cake for a few hours prior to serving.
+Freeze before serving: For that show-stopping cross-section, you can freeze the cake for a few hours prior to serving.
 Once you’re almost ready to serve, place it in the fridge to soften slightly to make it easier to cut.

 FAQs (Frequently Asked Questions)